amainooti/med-assistant/README.md

 .b Notifications for patients that have recurring check ups and appointments.
 .c Both should be able to sync with the calendar.

-Technologies used will be updated along the course of th
+Technologies used will be updated along the course of the project.

 # Web Panel